 It’s a mind game, essentially.
 People are much more inclined to buy when shipping is free.
 We’ve all spent time shopping online only to abandon our cart when seeing shipping cost $5.

 If you don’t want to offer free shipping on everything, you can utilize Etsy’s “Free Shipping Guarantee” — an option in the shipping setting that sets any purchase over $35 at free shipping and everything below that amount at the prices you choose in your shipping profile.
 If you sell items under $35, this is a great way to get people to add to their orders to get rid of the shipping charge.

 Frequently asked questions about setting up an Etsy shop

-Now that you know how to start an Etsy shop and optimize it for sales, you probably have no questions, right?
+Now that you know how to start an Etsy shop and optimize it for sales, you probably don’t have any questions, right?
 Just kidding!
 There are many things left to wonder so here are a few answers to some frequently asked questions.